Do you have TMJ pain? Do you wake up with jaw pain on one side?

 Temporomandibular Joint (TMJ) Syndrome

-- When inordinate pressure on the jaw become a routine, patients regularly are diagnosed with TMJ.
+- When excessive pressure on the jaw becomes a routine, patients regularly are diagnosed with TMJ.

 Temporomandibular Joint (TMJ) Syndrome

 Despite the fact that the jaw is the human skull’s biggest bone, it only has the ability withstands so much weight.
 Temporomandibular Joint Syndrome is a disease that is found commonly in patients who complain of grinding their teeth.
 Bones, veins, and nerves made up your TMJ, which you have two of — one on each side of your jaw.

 Symptoms of TMJ syndrome that might be cause for a visit to the chiropractor are: